kerrycobb/recipes/ice-cream.md

 ## Directions
 1. Whisk eggs and sugar together.
 2. Whisk in dairy until completely combined.
 3. Bring mixture to 170&deg;F on stove over low heat.
 Mix about every 30 seconds to prevent burning.
+4. Remove from heat.
-4. Add salt and any flavorings.
+5. Add salt and any flavorings.
-5. Allow to cool completely.
+6. Allow to cool completely.
-6. Churn in ice cream maker for 25-30 minutes.
+7. Churn in ice cream maker for 25-30 minutes.
+8. Pour into container and place in freezer until fully hardened.
+How long???

 https://foodfolksandfun.net/vanilla-custard-ice-cream/